AlexanderPallisch/Maroni/README.md

 ## Questions

 ### What is the difference between a dynamic linked library and a static library?
-functionally similar, static linked libraries copy the code directly into the application, a dll is shared between application and loaded into memory only once (different versions might be a problem)
+static linked libraries copy the code directly into the application, a dll is shared between application and loaded into memory only once (different versions might be a problem)

 ### Describe a logging system with your own words:
 A logging system provides possibilities to log all kind of information.
 It is usefull for troubleshooting, monitoring, and security purposes, and provides a detailed record of what happened and when.